manifestonosuke/Home/kanala/README.md

 ## Vocabulary

  I tried to use the most common readings, sometime it is not really possible because it is rare or have no other reading.
-For some words I use non joyo kanjis to make the front entry.
+For some words I use non joyo kanjis to make the front entry if those word are common enough (like 漏洩, 洩 being non joyo).

 ## Non joyo